A Tradition of Translational Research

 - Research & Innovation at SoN

-Linda D. Scott, PhD, RN, NEA-BC, FAAN, Dean and Professor, UW–Madison School of NursingWe research new and better ways to deliver health care, improve health, and achieve positive outcomes.
+Linda D. Scott, PhD, RN, NEA-BC, FNAP, FAAN, Dean and Professor, UW–Madison School of NursingWe research new and better ways to deliver health care, improve health, and achieve positive outcomes.

 Collaboration allows us to apply multiple lenses to cross-cutting issues, conduct studies in clinical settings, and facilitate the translation of research into evidence-based practice.
 In addition to partnering with community leaders and organizations, we engage in interprofessional research partnerships with colleagues in a wide range of fields, from industrial engineering to social work.